 To make the most of them, you should track and manage all tangible assets in your business.
 For accounting purposes, you should record all fixed assets on your balance sheet.
-Certain assets may decrease in value over time and you may be able to depreciate them - ie allocate their cost over their useful lifespan.
+Certain assets may decrease in value over time and you may be able to depreciate them - ie divide their cost over their useful lifespan.
 See more on depreciation of assets.

 An efficient inventory and assets management system will allow you to track the location, quantity, condition and maintenance needs of your tangible assets.
-It may also help deter theft of your assets.
+It may also help deter the theft of your assets.
 See more on managing assets in business.